Who is eligible for the funding?

 The ROAAP Fund is available to any University of Illinois at Chicago faculty, researchers, staff, post-docs, and students.

-ROAAP funds are available for articles to be published in scholarly peer-reviewed open access journals or articles published in traditional scholarly journals where payment of a fee will make the article freely and immediately available to all.
+ROAAP funds are available for articles to be published in scholarly peer-reviewed open access journals.
 Invited articles will not be covered by the fund.
 Articles resulting from research that was funded in whole or in part from (a) grant(s) are also not eligible.
 (See - "What if the research published in the article was grant-funded?" for more details.)

 The ROAAP fund covers:

 Funding will be distributed on a first-come, first-served basis.

 Approval for the use of the ROAAP fund will expire 6 months after use of the fund has been granted.
 If your article has not been published within 6 months of approval to use the ROAAP fund, please email firstname.lastname@example.org for a 6 month extension on use of the funds.
 Failure to request an extension prior to the 6 month deadline will expire the approval.

 Approval of the use of the ROAAP fund is non- transferable to another article or the same article published in another journal.

 This fund is available only for articles where the research was not grant-funded.
 This includes articles reporting research funded by a gift or a grant from a granting agency, foundation, or other institution (including UIC itself) that allows granted funds to be used for article processing fees (whether or not the particular grant had budgeted for such fees and whether or not sufficient grant funds remain), and articles funded by an institution that itself pays article processing fees on behalf of the author (such as Wellcome Trust).

 In the case of an article with multiple authors, the UIC author may apply for the funding.

 Use the ROAAP Application Form to fill out your request.
 The request will be reviewed for eligibility and the author will be informed whether it has been approved.